 Footnotes

-Institutional review board statement: This study was reviewed and approved by the Ethics Committee of the Jingxian Hospital in Anhui Province.
+Institutional review board statement: This study was reviewed and approved by the Ethics Committee of Jingxian Hospital in Anhui Province.

-Informed consent statement: As the study used anonymous and pre-existing data, the requirement for the informed consent from patients was waived.
+Informed consent statement: As the study used anonymous and pre-existing data, the requirement for informed consent from patients was waived.

 Conflict-of-interest statement: We have no financial relationships to disclose.